wp-plugins/buddypress-links/readme.txt

 * Enable a comment wire for a link
 * Upload an image "avatar" to show with a link.
 * Auto embed rich media from URLs (YouTube, Flickr, and metacafe are supported)
-* Embed a PicApp.com image and use as the avatar
+* Automatic thumbnail picker available as of 0.2.1
-* Embed a Fotoglif.com image and use as the avatar
+* Embed a PicApp.com or Fotoglif.com image and use as the avatar
 * Vote on other member's links
 * Comment on other member's links (if wire is enabled)